tmnestor/embedding_classifier_tuner/README.md

 - The embedding files can be reused across multiple experiments
 - To improve performance, adjust `NUM_TRIALS` in `TuneBert.py` for more thorough hyperparameter search
 - For robust evaluation, increase folds in `Evaluation.py` (e.g., `--folds 10`)
+- For detailed error analysis, use `--ngrams all` to see patterns at different n-gram levels